pja35/SXP/docs/wiki/Development_Portal.md

 Status
 ------

--   Overall the project is at stage 1-2.
+-   Overall the project is at stage 1-2-3 depending on the subtheme.
 -   The design the [Secure Contract Signing protocol](/wiki/Secure_Contract_Signing_Protocol "wikilink") is at stage 3-4.